-These changes, coupled with the API creation planned for implementation at the same time will create the ability for transplant hospitals to upload height and weight updates.
+These changes will create the ability for transplant hospitals to upload height and weight updates and will be coupled with the API creation which is on the same planned implementation timeline.
 Some candidates may experience changes in their LAS scores as a result of the updates to coefficients.